dbwebb-se/mvc/example/symfony/README.md

     }
 ```

 You can see that you also need to add the template files that are used.
-For the time being just add them like this.
+For the time being, just add them like this.

 * `templates/home.html.twig`